 "Stop interfering!" she shouted up at the sky.

-Above them a single lightening bolt lit up the heavens, proceeding the sound of rolling thunder and the whistle of an approaching train.
+Above them a single lightening bolt lit up the heavens, followed by the sound of rolling thunder and the whistle of an approaching train.

-The demon, her eyes burning with hate, spoke in the language of the damned as she once again focused her anger upon Merrick.
+The demon, her eyes burning with hate, spoke in the tongue of the damned as she once again focused her anger upon Merrick.
 Hissing blasphemies between her fangs, she lunged toward him.

 Merrick quickly withdrew five of the darts made from the bark of a joshua tree from his belt and began to throw them.
 Their tips, filled with holy water, pierced her scaly skin and entered her heart, turning her into a pile of ash that fell unceremoniously to the ground.

 The biker grabbed his ax and twisted its handle, causing it to retract until the blades at either end were touching, then he slipped it into the harness on his back.
 A second moon growing on the horizon and a heavy vibration coming from the tracks let him know that the train would be along shortly to collect the demon's ashes and scatter them across the earth; an important task if she was to be forever banished beyond the realm of the flesh.